Sen. Lindsey Graham pushes back at rowdy town hall

-South Carolina Sen. Lindsey Graham defended his conservative values and voting record at a raucous town hall on Saturday, hitting back at what he described as the "double standard" among his more liberal-minded constituents.
+Sen. Lindsey Graham, R-South Carolina, defended his conservative values and voting record at a raucous town hall on Saturday, hitting back at what he described as the "double standard" among his more liberal-minded constituents.

-Speaking to an auditorium of largely Democratic voters in Columbia, the three-term Republican senator had to shout at times to be heard over the crowd.
-But he told voters that their boos and anger were not persuading him to change his positions.
+Graham had to shout at times to be heard over the crowd in an auditorium of largely Democratic voters in Columbia.
+But he told voters that their boos and anger weren't persuading him to change his positions.

 "All of you want [Donald] Trump to be denied what comes with being president — not all of you, but some of you — and you want to overturn the election," Graham shouted over jeers.

-Since inauguration, many GOP lawmakers have faced vocal opposition from constituents during town hall meetings, and not everyone has handled the pressure well.
+Since Trump was inaugurated, many Republican lawmakers have faced vocal opposition at town hall meetings, and not everyone has handled the pressure well.

-Texas Rep. Joe Barton came under fire for telling constituents to "shut up" during a meeting earlier this month, while voters in California hung missing posters and held a mock vigil for Rep. Devin Nunes after he refused to agree to a meeting.
+Rep. Joe Barton of Texas came under fire for telling constituents to "shut up" during a meeting his month, while voters in California hung missing posters and held a mock vigil for Rep. Devin Nunes after he refused to agree to a meeting.

-Pacing back and forth across the stage for nearly two hours Saturday, Graham fielded questions about Russia, the federal budget, campaign finance reform and the Second Amendment.
+Pacing the stage for nearly two hours Saturday, Graham fielded questions about Russia, the federal budget, campaign finance reform and the Second Amendment.

 Related: Graham: Congress Will 'Flex Muscle' Over Wiretapping Claim

-A voter from Columbia lashed out at Graham for calling for a bipartisan effort to reform the Affordable Care Act after the senator previously refused to work with the Obama administration.
+A voter from Columbia lashed out at Graham for calling for a bipartisan effort to reform the Affordable Care Act after Graham previously refused to work with the Obama administration.
 Others booed his assertion that Trump's Supreme Court nominee, Neil Gorsuch, was the "most qualified" for the position.

-"If you don't understand that elections matter, then you don't understand America," Graham said, later adding: "I don't believe that the Constitution was written so that you get everything you want and I get nothing.
+"If you don't understand that elections matter, then you don't understand America," Graham said, adding later: "I don't believe that the Constitution was written so that you get everything you want and I get nothing.
 That's not the way the Constitution was written."

 Graham seemed to try to end the town hall on a positive note, promising to place his state's needs over his own ideology.